hanggrian/IIT-CS425/nmf.md

 Database Normalization Example can be easily understood with the help of a case study.
 Assume, a video library maintains a database of movies rented out.
 Without any normalization in database, all information is stored in one table as shown below.
-Let’s understand Normalization database with normalization example with solution:
+Let's understand Normalization database with normalization example with solution:

 ![](https://www.guru99.com/images/NormalizationTable1.png)

 Here you see Movies Rented column has multiple values.
-Now let’s move into 1st Normal Forms:
+Now let's move into 1st Normal Forms:

 ## 1NF Rules